Mask of Murder (1985)

 Fairly early in the film, the cops corner a serial killer who's been

 slashing pretty girls.
-Chief Rich (Christopher Lee) wants the culprit taken
+Chief Supt.
+Jonathan Rich (Christopher Lee) wants the culprit taken

-alive, but when gunfire erupts, Inspector McLane blows the killer away.
+alive, but when gunfire erupts, Inspector McLaine blows the killer away.

 That's just the beginning of the mystery, however, as the murders of

 young women begin again.
 With Chief Rich hospitalized with a bullet wound,

 McLaine leads the investigation to find the copycat killer.
 Adding to

 his stress is his cheating wife (Valerie Perrine), who is trysting

 It's violent movie with a low-budget feel, But it's surprisingly satisfying,

 and the mystery kept me guessing till the end.